 How patient are you?

 Choosing traditional or self-publishing isn’t necessarily an either/or decision.
-You can absolutely decide to pursue traditional publishing first and fall back on self-publishing if you so desire.
+You can absolutely decide to pursue traditional publishing first by querying agents and fall back on self-publishing if you so desire.

 But even in the best case scenario, traditional publishing can take forever.
 It can take a year or more to query agents, and then a year or more to find an editor when you’re on submission to publishers, and then even if you get a book deal it can be a year or two after that before your book comes out.
 It can very easily add up to two or three years or more after you finish your manuscript.

 Meanwhile, when I finished How to Write a Novel, it was up for sale a few days later.
 Self-publishing is practically instantaneous.

 Are you the patient type?
 Do you want to cut to the chase?